- Gender and Relationships

 she wanted to have the freedom to be active, assertive, powerful.

-Many 'Tomboys' reached puberty and began being 'girls', experimenting with makeup, fashion, dating boys, getting married and having children, physically fulfilling the
+Many 'Tomboys' reached puberty and began being 'girls', experimenting with makeup, fashion, dating boys, getting married and having children,

 Today, would they not be categorised as lesbians?